nicolabs/nicobot/README.md

 See also sample configurations in the `tests/` directory.

-Please first review [YAML syntax](https://yaml.org/spec/1.1/#id857168) if you don't know about YAML.
+Please first review [YAML syntax](https://yaml.org/spec/1.1/#id857168) as it has a few traps.